 - to invite you to provide services to AstraZeneca, including speaking engagements, participation on advisory boards/steering committees, or to provide general opinions on medical and/or patient related issues and the development of materials;

 - to maintain a record of enquiries and complaints in relation to AstraZeneca products and services;

 - to assist us in responding to, and following up on, your queries and providing you with information, including where you provide us with personal or sensitive information through our Medical Information line;

 - for general sales, marketing and medical activites, including to contact you to provide you with information about, and discuss, AstraZeneca products (in accordance with the Marketing section below);

 - to conduct market research;

-- to process, monitor and screen any fees payable, or expenses reimbursable, by AstraZeneca to you;
+- to process, monitor and screen any fees payable, or expenses reimbursable, by AstraZeneca to you; and

-- to recruit AstraZeneca personnel;
+- to consider employment applications and recruit AstraZeneca personnel; and

 - to comply with legal or regulatory obligations or transparency requirements including those that apply to AstraZeneca's activities globally; and